-The Source Selector makes it possible to distribute all source signals (one of the demodulator source channels, SCART, or IS input) to the desired output channels (loudspeaker, headphone, etc.).
+The Source Selector makes it possible to distribute all source signals (one of the demodulator source channels or SCART) to the desired output channels (loudspeaker, etc.).
 All input and output signals can be processed simultaneously.
 Each source channel is identified by a unique source address.